Franklin Academy (Connecticut): Description

 Franklin Academy's online learning curriculum mirrors a classroom built on student and teacher interaction, according to reporter Dave Puglisi.
 Built in just a week, the online platform system includes students' routines, providing a schedule of a full day's classes and social activities.

 Both boarding and day school programs are available.
-Its student to faculty ratio is currently approximately 2.4:1.
+Its student to faculty ratio in 2022 was approximately 2.4:1.

 Franklin Academy is designated as a 501(c)(3) nonprofit organization.
 It is accredited by the New England Association of Schools and Colleges, and is also a member of the National Association of Independent Schools.

 History

 The East Haddam property on which Franklin Academy's campus is located previously had been home to three other institutions: Becket Academy, established in 1964 as a residential school for boys; Founders School; and Haddam Hills Academy for juvenile offenders.

 In November 2001, Franklin Academy was incorporated by John Claude Bahrenburg and Albert Brayson, leaders of the former Haddam Hills.
-Preparations for opening began with an administrative team in 2002.
-The founding headmaster of Franklin Academy is Frederick Weissbach.
+Initially, "business partners intend to open Franklin Academy without seeking state approval", according to Hartford Courant reporting.
+Preparations for opening began with an administrative team in 2002, with founding headmaster Frederick Weissbach.
 After the Connecticut State Department of Education granted approval to operate, the school spent $2.5 million on campus facilities.

+On February 22, 2021, Franklin Academy and its headmaster were sued for alleged racism.
+The case was settled for an undisclosed amount.
+The school's legal issues are documented on Unsilenced, a non-profit website.

+In 2022, Tom Hays became director of Franklin Academy, with Fred Weissbach taking the role of president.
+On November 2, 2023, the Board of Trustees announced retirements of Fred Weissbach and Tom Hays at the end of the school year, and the appointment of Alex Morris-Wood as Head of School on July 1, 2024.